DrDijkstra/monstar-gallary/README.md

 # Introduction

- In this project,  a simple <B>"Monstar Lab"</B> iOS app is created that displays a list of photos as a gallery.
-Users can tap the photo to see a full-screen view of it with the possibility to zoom in and out.
+ In this project,  a simple <B>"Monstar Lab"</B> iOS app is created that displays a list of photos as a gallery where users can experience infinity scrolling.
+As an additional enhancement user can tap the photo to see a full-screen view of it with the possibility to zoom in and out.

 # Setup Tools
-For setup the project in mac machine, you need
+For setup the project in mac machine, the following built tool is needed :
 - XCode 13.4

 Minimum ios support version, for this app is